 If you want more information, check out our free report on South Carolina car accident claims.

 It’s bad enough when you get severely hurt in a wreck, but it can be made worse by all the complications of medical bills piling up and adjusters harassing you about your claim or not returning your calls.
-If you’ve been seriously hurt and need help managing the insurance for your claim, send us an email or start a live chat.
-You can always call us at 864.582.0416 or toll-free at 888.230.1841.
+If you’ve been seriously hurt, you may be playing into the insurance company's hands by not asking for legal help.